top of page

 Fig. 2 Atomic structure of the first four elements in the periodic table.

-Before the stars existed, the Universe was a dark place filled with thick clouds of hydrogen and helium.
+Before the emergence of the stars, the Universe was a dark place filled with thick clouds of hydrogen and helium.
+This period is known as the Cosmic Dark Ages.
 Over time, clouds separated into clumps, which grew in size with their cores becoming denser and hotter.
-When their temperature reached 10 million Kelvin, hydrogen fusion commenced, and the first stars lit up.
+When the temperature inside them reached 10 million Kelvin, hydrogen fusion commenced, and the first stars lit up the early Universe.
 These primordial stars were massive, substantially larger than our Sun.
-They acted as giant crucibles, forging new elements through a process known as stellar nucleosynthesis.
-You can get an idea of the hydrogen fusion that ignited the primordial stars from the video taken during the hydrogen bomb test conducted by the United States in 1954 (Fig. 3).
+They served as giant cosmic crucibles, fusing new, heavier elements in their cores through a process known as Stellar Nucleosynthesis.
+The video in Fig. 4, showcasing the 1954 hydrogen bomb test by the United States, provides insight into how the first primordial stars were ignited through the hydrogen fusion process.

-Fig. 4 Carl Sagan was a great scientist and a profound thinker.
+Fig. 4 Carl Sagan was a renowned scientist and a profound thinker.

-So, yes, the chemical elements that compose our bodies were once inside the stars, which died to let us live.
-On early Earth, high-energy events like lightning and volcanic activity enabled the formation of organic matter from simple molecules like water (H2O) and carbon dioxide (CO2), eventually leading to the emergence of DNA.
-The genetic code marked the beginning of a new era, an evolution of the life forms from the most primitive to as complete as humans, capable of searching for the answers about our origins and the origins of our Universe.
+Therefore, based on observations with powerful telescopes and laboratory experiments, we can conclude that we are composed of stardust, except for hydrogen, which was formed during the Big Bang.
+Every atom in our bodies was once part of a primordial cloud or a star that died to let us live.
+On early Earth, high-energy events like lightning and volcanic activity facilitated the formation of organic matter, beginning with simple molecules and ultimately leading to the emergence of DNA.
+The establishment of DNA marked the start of a new era, an evolution of life forms from primitive, single-celled organisms to intellectually advanced humans, capable of inquiring about their origins and discovering the answers.

 Thanks for submitting!